Va1K1R1/senti_mate/.junie/guidelines.md

 1. Create a new test file with the `.test.js` or `.spec.js` extension next to the component you're testing.
 2. Use Jest and React Testing Library to write your tests.

+### Frontend Application Structure

+#### Main Features
+The frontend application includes the following main features:
+1. **Emotion Diary**: Users can create, view, edit, and delete diary entries with associated emotions.
+2. **Todo List**: Users can create, toggle, and delete todo items to track tasks.
+3. **Dashboard**: The home page combines both the diary list and todo list for a comprehensive view.

+#### Routing Structure
+The application uses React Router for navigation with the following routes:
+- `/`: Home component - Main dashboard with diary list and todo list
+- `/diary/:id`: Diary component - Detailed view for a specific diary entry
+- `/diary/new`: New component - Form for creating a new diary entry
+- `/diary/edit/:id`: Edit component - Form for editing an existing diary entry
+- `/todo`: Todo component - Dedicated view for managing todo items

+#### State Management
+- **Todo List State**: Managed in the App component and passed down to Home and Todo components
+- **Diary Entries**: Currently using dummy data, but will be connected to backend API
+- **Emotion Selection**: Managed in the Editor component for creating/editing diary entries

+#### Component Interactions
+- **Home Page**: Displays the Header, Clock, TodoList, and DiaryList components
+- **Diary Entry Flow**:
+  - DiaryList displays a list of DiaryItem components
+  - Clicking a DiaryItem navigates to the Diary page
+  - The Diary page uses the Viewer component to display the entry details
+  - The New and Edit pages use the Editor component for creating/editing entries
+- **Todo Management**:
+  - TodoList displays a list of TodoItem components
+  - Users can add new todos, toggle completion status, and delete todos

 ## Additional Development Information

 ### Code Style